 I wrote the following short story in my hotel room just now and posted it right to the site without looking it over once.
 The thing with writing, as any writer will tell you, is that it’s not just writing, it’s rewriting, it’s reading it over and over, even when a pro editor is on-board.
 This gets to a point soon enough.
 Often, people are shocked when they ask me about my influences: S.E.
 Hinton -my first author-, Fyodor Dostoevsky, Knut Hamsun, John Fante, Louis-Ferdinand Céline, Kurt Vonnegut, Nelson Algren, Charles Bukowksi, Vladimir Nabokov, Arthur Schopenhauer, and Stephen King.
 I’ve left out quite a few here.
 Now, the word influences: I’ve never been a fan of that word.
 Inspirations would be better.
 I once had this incredibly dumb woman in Oregon argue with me about Stephen King.
 She was another Portland douche (douchette?) who hung around the shitty “community” of “writers”, who aped the famous, boring, collegiate writers, usually from the eastern U.S. -A “community” of “writers” with no fire or passion, but sentence nerds, plain and simple, performance artists, closeted or open about spoken word.
 Performers.
 Now, when she asked me about my influences, when I mentioned King, she laughed like I was joking or something.
 When I told her that his literary short stories are better than almost anyone else’s, including and especially Hemingway’s, she almost lost her mind.
 I believe she said something to the tune of “Stephen King can suck the dick of all airport bookstores everywhere.”
 Of course, her writing was barely better than her boyfriend’s, and both of their writing was just plain awful, like all writing that comes from circles like that, like the people.
 Forget subjectivity and perspective and opinion, in fact, fuck it: It was awful.
 Cut and dry.
-What I’m getting to here is that while it’s good to be aware of what we like, don’t like, love, or flat-out fucking despise: and while it’s important to know your work and to be mindful of putting out your best and most refined work, not to ignore the animal of what you do, the exercises that keep your tools sharp, that keep your mind ablaze and your senses quick, an ear to the wind or whatever the fuck you use to symbolize what it is that keeps you going, keeps you ready, keeps you hungry.
-One thing I love about writers like King, is the way a story haunts them.
+What I’m getting to here is that while it’s good to be aware of what we like, don’t like, love, or flat-out fucking despise: and while it’s important to know your sentences and to be mindful of putting out your best and most refined work, not to ignore the animal of what you do, the exercises that keep your tools sharp, that keep your mind ablaze and your senses quick, an ear to the wind or whatever the fuck you use to symbolize what it is that keeps you going, keeps you ready, keeps you hungry.
+One thing I love about writers like King is the way a story haunts them until it’s out of their heads.
 A reoccurring thought or image gets a hold of me and starts to fuck with me until I write it out, short or long.
 It’s not constant.
 I usually just sit down to write, like earlier today.
 But, this afternoon I was walking my dog while my room was being serviced, and a thought hit me, moonlight reaching into an orphanage type setting, a blue and grey and sad cityscape, decay of soul, desperation, when the image of the window got darker and more twisted, and by the time I sat down this story had already started writing itself.
 Whether or not I’ll use it anywhere is not certain.
 I don’t even really have a title for it.
 It’s a short, short story for me, which is why I wanted to post it here, unedited, raw.
 To circle back to the point of all of this, I had that good feeling again when I hammered this out.
 It’s been a long and strange grip of months for me creatively, and just strange, period.
 There’s been constant re-reading and editing, constant corrections and second-guessing, which is also a big part of writing, not the biggest, but a serious component, a burly one, too.
 But this afternoon: getting back to the bare line, the blood and nerves and beauty of the word, the creation, just to kiss the mouth of the unknown, is something not only good to get back to, but something every creator feels foolish over abandoning, whether it’s reasonable or not: outside work, pressures, money, relationships, all of it.
 Or whether it’s just from taking a long break.
 Today the first sentence back into my swing of things became this.

 Shelter Skelter (or Mess Around, or Three Dogs and a Woman )